 Courses with the Information Literacy Flag

-So far more than 70 courses have been flagged for information literacy.
-Librarians will work with faculty to identify information literacy goals in their programs and majors.
+More than 70 courses have been flagged for information literacy so far.
+Librarians will work with faculty members to identify information literacy goals in their programs and majors.
 At least ten percent of the total course grade must assess information literacy to be flagged.
 If your course has a strong information literacy or research component we encourage you to apply for the Information Literacy Flag.
 In-person instruction is not required but encouraged.